WTAC-NGS/notebooks2pdf/README.md

 # notebooks2pdf

 This directory contains a number of scripts that can be used to convert Jupyter Notebooks to PDF.
-Before To increase sucess that this script will sucessfully convert the notebook to pdf please make sure that it conforms to the style guide in `Guide_for_notebooks`.
+Before To increase sucess that this script will sucessfully convert the notebook to pdf please make sure that it conforms to the style guide in `styleguide.md`.

 ## Usage
 Make sure that your version of MacTeX (in particular lualatex) is up to date.